 In this post, we will look at two great resources to buy and two free to make maths manipulatives.
 As an SEN teacher, you will be used to making the most of what you have.
-Specialist sensory toys, resources, and equipment are usually very expensive.
-This means the SEN teacher needs to get creative when it comes to resources.
-See our Teaching Size post for more free resource ideas.
+Specialist Sensory toys, resources, and equipment are usually very expensive.
+This means SEN teachers need to get creative when it comes to resources.
+See our 19 ways to teach size post for more free resource ideas.

-We needed to resources some of our SLD classes with new maths equipment so invested in some Learning Resources kits.
-In an SEN school, we often have to cover the key concepts repeatedly and using a variety of contexts so size, colour, shape, counting to 10 will be covered in for some classes well into the secondary department.
+We needed new Maths resources some of our SLD classes.
+New maths equipment can be expensive so we invested in some Learning Resources kits.
+In an SEN school, we often have to cover key maths concepts repeatedly.
+We also like to use a variety of contexts so size, colour, shape, counting to 10 will be covered well into the secondary department.
 This is a challenge when it comes to age-appropriate resources – see our discussion on age-appropriateness here.
 The resources also need to be robust which is why the following two maths manipulatives resources were chosen.

 10 well-designed plastic cars that hold between 1 and 10 people.
 Great for counting, fine motor activities, and simple science experiments.
 These maths manipulatives have rolling wheels and are a good size for those still developing fine motor skills.
 We bought ours from TTS – on the website the car colours look different but I am happy with our multi-coloured set.